DYefremov/DemonEditor/README.md

 # <img src="app/ui/icons/hicolor/96x96/apps/demon-editor.png" width="32" /> DemonEditor

 ## Enigma2 channel and satellites list editor for macOS (experimental).
-This version is only for users those who wish to try running this program on **macOS**.
-The functionality and performance of this version may be very different from the main version!
+**The functionality and performance of this version may be different from the Linux version!
-**Not all features are supported and tested!**
+Not all features can be supported and tested!**

 #### Keyboard shortcuts:
 * **&#8984; + X** - only in bouquet list.